Tripura to set up 10 new rubber processing units, says CM

 At Kalyanpur Higher Secondary School, he inaugurated a two-storey building and virtually opened the new buildings of Kalyanpur BDO Residence and Birchandrapur Higher Secondary School.

-Moreover, the CM flagged off two blood collection vans.
+Moreover, the CM flagged off two blood collection vans during the event.